eclipse-openj9/openj9-docs/docs/jitserver.md

 ## Security

 You can encrypt network communication between the client VM and JITServer by using OpenSSL 1.0.x, 1.1.x, or 3.0).
 To enable encryption, you specify the private key and the certificate at the server and use the certificate at the client.
 For more information, see [-XX:JITServerSSLCert / -XX:JITServerSSLKey / -XX:JITServerSSLRootCerts](xxjitserversslcert.md).

+### Performance metrics

+For performance monitoring, JITServer can optionally export custom metrics on an http port.
+You can enable the provision of performance metrics by specifying the `-XX:+JITServerMetrics` command line option.
+After enabling this option, you can use a monitoring tool that follows the OpenMetrics standard, such as Prometheus, to collect the data by issuing an http `GET` request to the following url: `http://jitserveraddress:port/metrics`.

+For more information, including the types of metrics that are provided, see the [`-XX:[+|-]JITServerMetrics`](xxjitservermetrics.md) topic.

 ## JITServer AOT cache